 Nearly everyone (96%) that benefitted from financial contributions from friends/family say that it was helpful to manage living costs and attend university.

-Three quarters (75%) of students feel confident that they will be able to manage your finances over the next 12 months – but almost a quarter (23%) do not feel confident.
-Those in postgrad research degree are significantly more likely say they aren’t confident (39%), as are part time students (36% vs 22% for full time students) and mature students (49% of those aged 30+).
+Three quarters (75%) of students feel confident that they will be able to manage their finances over the next 12 months – but almost a quarter (23%) do not feel confident.
+Those in postgraduate research degrees are significantly more likely say they aren’t confident (39%), as are part time students (36% vs 22% for full time students) and mature students (49% of those aged 30+).

 The top consideration among all students to help them manage their living costs is to look for part-time work/increase their working hours (53%).